About Entrepreneur Quiz

 - takes 6 minutes to complete.

-- evaluates personality preferences.
+- is based on assessment of personality preferences.

 - does not evaluate experience or skills, nor does it evaluate market opportunity or other business success factors.